mattriley/node-module-composer/README.md

 ```
 </details>

-This pattern opens the possibility of autogenerating `index.js` files.
+This pattern opens the possibility of generating `index.js` files.
+This means that not only is each file only ever imported once, a developer needn't write import statements at all.

-`module-indexgen` is a package designed to do just that: https://github.com/mattriley/node-module-indexgen
+The package `module-indexgen` is designed to do just that: https://github.com/mattriley/node-module-indexgen

 ## Mermaid diagrams